elunna/nerfhack-changelog/README.md

 ### Weapon changes
-* Weapon enchantment gives variable to-hit bonus instead of flat bonus.
+* Weapon enchantment gives variable **to-hit bonus** instead of flat bonus.
 This means that instead of a +7 weapon granting +7 to-hit, it grants a random to-hit bonus from +1 to +7, inclusive.
 * Lords, princes, and uniques will appear with enchanted weapons.
-* Over-enchanted weapons that vaporize now explode.
+* Over-enchanted weapons that vaporize now explode, abusing your wisdom
-* Your wisdom is abused whenever you over-enchant and destroy weapons.
 * Kicking edged weapons with bare feet or non-metal boots is painful.
 * **All *launchers* can contribute to missile projectile damage** (adapted from SpliceHack); the damage is calculated as d(x/3), where x is the current enchantment of the launcher.
 * Cursed launchers always have a chance of misfiring.